Dr Alison Hayes

-- Effectiveness of an integrated program to reduce maternal and child nutrition in Indonesia; Dibley M, Li M, Hayes A, Alam A, Ferguson E, Titaley C, Ariawan I; Global Alliance for Improved Nutrition/Research Support.
+- Effectiveness of an integrated program to reduce maternal and child nutrition in Indonesia; Dibley M, Li M, Hayes A, Alam A, Ferguson E, Titaley C, Ariawan I; The Global Alliance For Improved Nutrition/Research Support.

 - Does the impact of peer counselling for appropriate infant feeding last till the child is five years of age Extended follow up of children from a community-based trial in urban Bangladesh; Dibley M, Rasheed S, Hamadani J, Agho K, Mihrshahi S, Hayes A; National Health and Medical Research Council (NHMRC)/Project Grants.

 - Can we achieve better clinical and economic outcomes for chronic disease management in primary care asthma and hypertension; Armour C, Bajorek B, Krass I, Hayes A, Roberts C; Heart Foundation of Australia/Grants-in-Aid.